Washington, DC

 In situations where there is no will and no specific allocation of damages mentioned in the verdict or judgment, the damages will be directly distributed to either the surviving spouse, domestic partner, or next of kin.

-Distributing a wrongful death settlement in California is done as follows:
+Distributing a wrongful death settlement in Washington, D.C., is done as follows:

 • If there are no descendants or parents, then the entire amount will go to the decedent’s spouse or domestic partner.